 The NZMA’s Doctors’ Health Wellbeing and Vitality position statement makes recommendations for doctors and students, employers, medical schools, colleges and the Government.
-Each of these recommendations will be pursued during 2015 and opportunities sought to reinforce the importance of optimal health for the medical workforce.
+We continue to seek opportunities to reinforce the importance of optimal health for the medical workforce.

 The NZMA’s greater involvement with the Medical Benevolent Society is an opportunity to achieve a higher profile for this fund and improve its reach to doctors and families in need.

 The NZMA also made a submission on the Medical Council's proposed changes to its Statement on providing care to yourself and those close to you.